The Language Construction Kit

 What are the other pronouns?

-To me, the best idea Zamenhof had was his table of correlatives, a nice way to organize all these pronouns.
+Esperanto has a table of correlatives, a nice way to organize all the non-personal pronouns.
 For English, it looks like this:

 It's easy and diverting to regularize the table, although natural languages generally leave holes, which must be filled in with phrases ('in that way', 'for no reason').

 Generally, if nouns decline, these pronouns decline the same way.
-Sometimes they're worse-- English, for instance, retained separate 'from' and 'to' forms for pronouns of place (here / hence = from here / hither = to here) long after such distinctions were lost for ordinary nouns.
+Sometimes they’re worse— English, for instance, retained separate ‘from’ and ‘to’ forms for pronouns of place (hence = from here / hither = to here) long after such distinctions were lost for ordinary nouns.

 What are the numbers?

 Are the numbers based on tens, or something else?
-Many human number systems are based on fives instead.
+Many human number systems are based on fives or twenties instead.
 My pronoun-happy aliens had a duodecimal system.
 Intelligent machines would surely prefer hexadecimal...

 How do you form higher numbers?
 'Forty-three', for instance, may be formed in several ways: